 - Jaguar is an opportunistic hunter and prey to a wide range of animals.

-- At least 87 animal species encompasses a jaguar’s diet.
+- At least 87 animal species encompass a jaguar’s diet.

 - Capybara and giant anteater are the most common animal species a jaguar prefers to prey and eat.